TightCap: 3D Human Shape Capture with Clothing Tightness Field: Tightness Prediction

-However, this straight-forward formulation above fails to model the exact correspondences between the clothing layer and the body layer, because the two non-rigid alignments from the template to the dressed mesh and the inner body model are performed totally independently, and the one-to-one correspondences are fragile to the alignment error.
-To this end, we formulate the tightness as the one-to-many correspondences between the human template aligned to the clothing layer and the ground-truth body model directly, jointly considering the direction and distance information of the clothing layer.
+However, this straightforward formulation above fails to model the exact correspondences between the clothing layer and the body layer, because the two non-rigid alignments from the template to the dressed mesh and the inner body model are performed totally independently, and the one-to-one correspondences are fragile to the alignment error.
+To this end, we formulate the per-vertex tightness as the one-to-many correspondences between the human template aligned to the clothing layer and the ground-truth body model directly, jointly considering the direction and distance information of the clothing layer.
 For a vertex $\mathbf{v}_i$ on the aligned human template of the dressed mesh, we calculate its approximated tightness $\hat{\mathbf{T}_i}$ as follows:

 Here, the one-to-many correspondence set \(\mathcal{N}_1^c\) denotes the local vertices set of the ground-truth human body shape found via a ray-tracing operation along the normal direction of $\mathbf{v}_i$ within a double-cone with an aperture of 30 degrees, while \(\mathcal{N}_2^c\) is the set of the 20 closest vertices of $\mathbf{v}_i$ in the ground-truth body mesh in terms of Euclidean distance, as shown in Fig.\ref{fig_tightnessmeasure}.
-Note that $K_G(\cdot)$ is the Gaussian weighting function based on the angle between two vertex normals to enable smooth tightness estimation.
+Note that $K_G(\cdot)$ is the Gaussian weighting function based on the angle between two vertex normals to enable smooth tightness field estimation.

-After the above tightness estimation from the dressed template to the ground-truth body model, we further apply the same strategy from the template aligned with the ground-truth body model to the raw dressed mesh and combine such bi-directional estimations to obtain the ground-truth 3D clothing tightness with the same topology of the enhanced SMPL template.
-Then, by using the same mapping operation in Sec.\ref{GeoImgRep}, we generate the tightness map in the geometry image domain so as to enable end-to-end learning of the clothing tightness and implicitly to model the influence of various clothing categories, looseness, and human postures.
+\chen{After the above tightness field estimation from the dressed template to the ground-truth body model, we further apply the same strategy but change the target and source.
+We calculate this per-vertices tightness from the template for more reliable correspondence and combine such bi-directional estimations to obtain the ground-truth 3D clothing tightness field with the same topology of the enhanced SMPL template.} \chen{Specifically, we utilize a linear weighting for two tracking results, \minor{which is usually 0.8 for the body template to the dressed template and 0.2 for the other.}} Then, by using the same mapping operation in Sec.\ref{GeoImgRep}, we generate the tightness map in the geometry image domain so as to enable end-to-end learning of the clothing tightness field and implicitly to model the influence of various clothing categories, looseness, and human postures.